-Hetan is Chief Executive of the British Academy.
-He is visiting professor at the Policy Institute, Kings College London.
-Hetan is chair of the Friends Provident Foundation, a grant making trust, and deputy chair of the Ada Lovelace Institute, which focuses upon how to ensure artificial intelligence and data are used for public good.
+Hetan Shah joined the British Academy in 2020.
+He is Visiting Professor at the Policy Institute, Kings College London.
+Hetan is Vice Chair of the Ada Lovelace Institute, which focuses on how to ensure artificial intelligence and data are used for public good.
 He is on the board of The Legal Education Foundation, a philanthropic body supporting a better justice system.
 He is a trustee of St George’s House, a charity based in Windsor Castle which organises discussions on issues of public interest.
 Hetan is on the advisory board of the Science Media Centre and the Bennett Institute for Public Policy at the University of Cambridge.

 Liz Hutchinson joined the Academy in January 2017.
 She was previously the Director of Communications and Public Affairs at Goldsmiths, University of London where she led a new communications strategy to promote and champion research and increase student numbers from the UK and overseas.
 She significantly developed their digital communications, delivering an award-winning website and content strategy.
 Prior to Goldsmiths, she held communications roles in a range of organisations including the Electoral Commission, the General Social Care Council and The Learning Trust.

 Director of Policy

 Dr Molly Morgan Jones was appointed in 2018.
 She was previously senior research leader with RAND Europe, an independent not-for-profit research institute whose mission is to help improve policy and decision making through research and analysis.
 Prior to joining RAND Europe, Molly worked for the UK Department for Environment, Food and Rural Affairs (Defra) and for the U.S. Food and Drug Administration (FDA).
 She received her DPhil in Science and Technology Policy from the University of Sussex and has a BA in biology from Northwestern University (Illinois), United States.